Colonial Park Mall: History

 The mall originally opened in 1960 as an open-air center called Colonial Park Plaza and featured Sears and Food Fair as anchor stores.
 It was enclosed and renamed Colonial Park Mall in 1970.
-Three years later, Pomeroy's was added to the mall.
-In 1987, Boscov's was added.
+Pomeroy's opened in the Mall on July 25, 1974.In 1987, Boscov's was added.
 That same year, The Bon-Ton company acquired the Pomeroy's chain from Allied Department Stores and rebranded the stores as The Bon-Ton in 1990.

 In 1997, Glimcher Realty Trust acquired the Colonial Park Mall from Catalina Partners LP.
 Washington Prime Group assumed ownership of the mall in 2014 when it acquired Glimcher Realty Trust.
 In 2017, Kohan Retail Investment Group bought the Colonial Park Mall from Washington Prime Group for $15 million.

 The Bon-Ton store closed in 2018.

 In September 2021, it was announced that the Sears anchor store, which was among the chain's last less than forty stores, would close.
 It closed on November 14, 2021.

+The Colonial Park Mall was planned to head to a sheriff's sale on July 20, 2023, due to Kohan Retail Investment Group owing over $250,000 in unpaid sewer and storm water bills to Lower Paxton Township.
+On April 28, 2023, it was announced that Stonewall Capital LLC, which is based in Maryland, was under contract to purchase the mall from Kohan Retail Investment Group.
+Stonewall Capital LLC had plans to redevelop the Colonial Park Mall by adding residential areas and redesigning the mall to feature new retail spaces.
+As part of the planned redevelopment, the Boscov's anchor would remain as they own their space.
+In July 2023, the planned sale fell through due to the unpaid sewer and storm water bills.
+A sheriff's sale on the delinquent utility charges was averted when Kohan paid 25 minutes before the deadline.
+In July 2024, the Colonial Park Mall will be put up for auction.
+The auction date was delayed.
+In September, Colonial Park Mall was sold for $8.8 million.
+In October 2024, it was later revealed that Zi Qian Zhang purchased the mall.